sams96/sams96.github.io/content/post/2021-12-19-portfolio-v.md

 - photography
 tags:
 - portfolio
+modifications:
+  2026-03-12: Moved images from flickr to /photo/*, fixed some captions
 ---

 This year was, unlike the previous few, without any major travel.
 Although I did